 MOLLY BLOOM: They had great advice about what to do in any kind of crush-related situation.

-ANUSHA: When we're younger, a lot of the time, we're not the ones who are telling our crushes that we like them.
+ANUSHA: When we're younger, a lot of the times, we're not the ones who are telling our crushes that we like them.
 Oftentimes, they find out.
-There's a lot-- there's a game of telephone.
-And that is a really difficult thing to deal with, to have someone know something that personal about you that you never wanted them to know in the first place.
+There's a game of telephone.
+And that is a really difficult thing to deal with, to have someone know something that personal about you, that you never wanted them to know in the first place.

 MOLLY BLOOM: No matter what the situation is, crushes can bring up lots of questions.
 Psychologist Rebecca Schwartz-Mette says that's totally normal.